NoiSek/Aether/README.md

 This assumes that you already have lightdm and lightdm-webkit2-greeter installed (but not configured).

 ```
-# If you prefer the last stable release, download from the releaeses page instead: https://github.com/NoiSek/Aether/releases/latest
+# If you prefer the last stable release, download from the releases page instead: https://github.com/NoiSek/Aether/releases/latest
 git clone git@github.com:NoiSek/Aether.git
 sudo cp --recursive Aether /usr/share/lightdm-webkit/themes/Aether